riakau/CPU_Scheduler/README.md

 # CPU Scheduler for OwlTech

 ## **Project Overview**
-This project is designed to demonstrate CPU scheduling techniques to make the OwlTech
+This project is designed to demonstrate CPU scheduling techniques to make the OwlTech.
 ## **Usage**
-- **SRTF**: Shortest Remaining Time First - Simulates a CPU scheduler that incorporates a schduler that schedules based on the processes burst length.
+- **SRTF**: Shortest Remaining Time First - Simulates a CPU scheduler that incorporates a scheduler that schedules based on the processes burst length.
-- **EDF**: Earliest Deadline First - Simulates a CPU scheduler that incorporates a schduler that schedules based on the processes deadline value.
+- **EDF**: Earliest Deadline First - Simulates a CPU scheduler that incorporates a scheduler that schedules based on the processes deadline value.

 ---